StanfordVL/OmniGibson/bddl/docs/index.rst

 ..
-InteractiveGibsonEnv documentation master file, created by sphinx-quickstart on Tue Nov 19 14:38:54 2019.
+BEHAVIOR Domain Definition Language documentation master file, created by sphinx-quickstart on Sun Nov 14 18:27:54 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to iGibson's documentation!
+Welcome to the BDDL documentation!
 ==================================================

 .. toctree::